sibamunsanje/Javascript-Reflection/README.md

 *What went well?
   *Noting down the differences between JS and Ruby helped re-inforce the key differences between the two languages.
 I noticed that JS has a tendency towards syntactic sugar.
 For instance, Javascript demands a semi-colon at the end of each 'sentence', where Ruby does not.
 An interesting example is that in Ruby, we dont have to declare the variable, yet JS demands we do.

-  *Moving on to a more complex programme, i.e. [thermostat] (https://github.com/sibamunsanje/Thermostat), where I had to get used to the Jasmine TDD framework.
+  *Moving on to a more complex programme, i.e. [JS takeawaychallenge] (https://github.com/sibamunsanje/JStakeaway-challenge), where I had to get used to the Jasmine TDD framework.

 *What didn't go so well?
   *Getting used to the error messages in JS was challenging, I learnt that JS is very case/spelling sensitive.
 It would throw